-Great Lakes Chamber Orchestra’s Sunday Series features small orchestra ensembles performing free concerts in churches around Northern Michigan.
+Great Lakes Chamber Orchestra’s Sunday Series features small orchestra ensembles performing FREE concerts in community venues and churches around Northern Michigan.

 Violinist, violist, conductor and professor Dr. Eric Lawson has had a varied career in performance and education.
 Past performances as a conductor, soloist and lecturer have taken him to Austria, Brazil, China, Germany, Romania and Scandinavia.
 Before returning to his home state of Michigan, he was based in North Dakota where, in addition to serving as a violin instructor at Bismarck State College, Jamestown College, and the University of Mary, he was also concertmaster of the Bismarck-Mandan Symphony Orchestra and established the Bismarck-Mandan Youth Symphony.
 Other former academic appointments have included Michigan Technological University in Houghton, Central College in Pella, Iowa and the University of North Dakota where he founded the string program and the UND Chamber Orchestra.